 There are 414 assisted affordable units in Kerman and none are at risk of expiring in the next 10 years, see Table 1G-25, Assisted Housing Developments.
-The City assisted in the development of several new affordable units using former Redevelopment Agency funds and by providing fee waivers.
+The City assisted in the development of several new affordable units using former Redevelopment Agency funds.
+The City also offers- the deferral of Development Impact Fee waivers upon request from the project applicant prior to the issuance of the building permit.
+In these cases, fees can be deferred until the issuance of the Certificate of Occupancy by Council decision. and by providing fee waivers.